ibm-cloud-docs/power-iaas/full-linux-sub.md

 To complete the setup process, follow these steps:
 1. Deploy a network in the pod.
 2. Connect the network externally by using a ticketing process with Border Gateway Protocol (BGP).
-3. Deploy the LPAR (RHEL) for completing the full Linux subscription.
+3. Deploy the LPAR (RHEL or SLES) for completing the full Linux subscription.
 4. Connect to the LPAR by using one of the following methods:
    * From the console on the browser.
    * By using the `SSH` command from your data network.
 5. Test the internal private address of the VSI on the VPC by using the `ping` command.
 For example, `ping 10.240.0.4`
-6. To register your LPAR with the RHEL subscription on the satellite server, open the `powervs-fls-readme.md` file that is stored in the path `/usr/share/powervs-fls` and use the following command in the file:
+6. To register your LPAR with the RHEL or SLES subscription on the satellite server, open the `powervs-fls-readme.md` file that is stored in the path `/usr/share/powervs-fls` and use the following command in the file:

       `/usr/local/bin/rhel-cloud-init.sh`

+      `/usr/local/bin/sles-cloud-init.sh`

 7. One of the parameters for the command represents the proxy IP.
 Set this proxy IP to the internal private IP of your proxy VSI.
 For example, `10.240.0.4`.
 Set the port to 3128.